DanySK/publish-on-central/README.md

  * The plugin comes with defaults that are useful to myself.
 You should configure it to behave as you please:
  */
 publishOnCentral {
+    /*
+     * By default, this plugin aggressively configures all Maven Publications to be compatible with Central.
+     * If it is not the desired behavior, turn this setting to false.
+     */
+    autoConfigureAllPublications.set(true)
     // Set to false if you do not want the MavenCentral repository to be automatically configured configureMavenCentral.set(true)
     // The following values are the default, if they are ok with you, just omit them